-shelter, said David Hacker, director.
 David Hansen, a former administrator in county government, led Vineyard Christian Fellowship to offer services to the homeless, setting up the nonprofit Yakima Emergency Shelter Program.

-Along with him, David Helseth at Englewood Christian Church and David Roberts, pastor at First Baptist Church, gained their churches' approval to help the overnight shelter program, opening their doors to provide space to shelter up to 50 people total.
+Along with him, David Helseth at Englewood Christian Church and David Roberts, pastor at First Baptist Church, gained their congregations' approval to participate in the overnight shelter program, opening their doors to provide among them space to shelter up to 50 people.

-The City of Yakima permitted the churches to serve as temporary emergency shelters even if they do not have sprinklers or alarms, said Jane Newal, pastor at Rainbow Cathedral.
+The City of Yakima has given the churches permission to serve as temporary emergency shelters even if they do not have sprinklers or alarms, said Jane Newal, pastor at Rainbow Cathedral Metropolitan Community Church, which participates in Sandwich Sundays.